Crime Is The Key Issue In New York City Mayor's Race

 Shootings are up 77% year to date, including a spate of recent high-profile incidents.
 Last weekend, a shooter aimed into a Queens home and killed a 10-year-old boy.
 A few weeks earlier a 4-year-old was wounded by stray bullets on a Saturday afternoon in Times Square.

-To their collective left is Maya Wiley, a civil rights attorney and one-time member of the de Blasio administration.
-She's called for moving $1 billion dollars from the NYPD's $6 billion dollar budget and reinvesting that money in communities hardest hit by gun violence.
+To their collective left is Maya Wiley, a civil rights attorney and onetime member of the de Blasio administration.
+She's called for moving $1 billion from the NYPD's $6 billion budget and reinvesting that money in communities hardest hit by gun violence.

 That reference to "number 1" was a nod to the new ranked choice voting system which will get its first citywide test in this primary, allowing voters to rank up to five candidates in order of preference.
 Voters adopted the new system through a 2019 ballot referendum.